Inexact Tensor Methods and Their Application to Stochastic Convex Optimization: Stochastic Tensor and Accelerated Tensor Methods

-\pd{In this section we apply Inexact Tensor Method to solve stochastic optimization problem in the online \eqref{eq:online_intro} and offline \eqref{eq:offline_intro} settings.
-The main step to do that is to find sufficient conditions for Condition \ref{cnd:sampling} to be satisfied in these two settings.} To do that we first introduce an additional assumption on the objective function $f$: \begin{assumption} The derivatives $f(x), \nabla f(x), \ldots , \nabla^{p-1}f(x)$ are Lipschitz continious for all \\ $i = 1, \ldots, p-1$ and $\bx, \by \in \mathcal{L}(\bx_0)$:
+In this section, we apply Inexact Tensor Method and Accelerated Inexact Tensor Method to solve stochastic optimization problem in the online \eqref{eq:online_intro} and offline \eqref{eq:offline_intro} settings.
+The main step to do that is to find sufficient conditions for Condition \ref{cnd:sampling} to be satisfied in these two settings.
+To do that we first introduce an additional assumption on the objective function $f$: \begin{assumption} The function $f(x)$ and its derivatives $\nabla f(x), \ldots , \nabla^{p-1}f(x)$ are Lipschitz continuous:

 \end{assumption}